osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 }
 ```

-Properties **MAY** contain primitive values, arrays, and nested objects of arbitrary depth.
+Properties **MAY** contain primitive values, arrays and nested objects of arbitrary depth.

 ### 4.4.3 Naming conventions